 Not having one really defeats the object of having one at all, your company could be spending a large amount of money on cyber-security efforts that could be being completely wasted by having staff using “password” to access your system.
-The implementation of 2FA across critical systems could mitigate the issue to a point, but asking staff to follow simple best practice in respect of passwords should be a minimal expectation.
+The implementation of 2FA or MFA across critical systems could mitigate the issue to a point, but asking staff to follow simple best practice in respect of passwords should be a minimal expectation.

 Having a secure password is the starting point for a secure system.
 So, what are the top tips or best practice for a secure password?

 LP Networks Top Do’s & Don’ts of password security